-Name Description Setting Name GPD Bit 15-0 PD Generic Packet Drop - This register is not a When the interface is 16-bit, the width of this field is 16-bit.
+Name Description Setting GPD Generic Packet Drop - This register is not a Bit 15-0 true register.
+It is the entry point for the internal buffer.
+The payload of the generic packets (Generic Short Write, Generic Long Write, and Generic Read) or the command and payload if DCS packet should be written into this register.
+The SSD2828 will send them out using the corresponding generic or DCS packet.
+DCS field of CFGR register will be used to determine the data drop into this register is for generic or DCS packet generation.
+The application processor can treat this register as an FIFO and continuously write data into it.
+When the interface is 16-bit, the width of this field is 16-bit.
 When the interface is 8-bit, the width of this field is 8-bit.
 Since the register is only the entry point of the internal buffer, the application processor is not able to read the data written into the buffer.